What’s the latest on Industry 4.0?

 We’ve been following (and driving) smart manufacturing transformation for a number of years now.
 And, over the last few years (particularly through the pandemic), the world has shifted and so has manufacturing.

 In the first part in this series, we looked at some of the barriers to adopting Industry 4.0, including the frustration caused by new technology that wasn’t quite there yet.

-So, let’s take a look at whether the technology, adoption, and ideas have changed in the last few years.
+So, is that really the case?
+We wanted to take a closer look at this particular challenge and see how the technology, adoption, and ideas have evolved in recent years.

 Industry 4.0 is another way of saying ‘The Fourth Industrial Revolution’.
 It summarizes the transformation currently taking place in manufacturing around the world, as companies increasingly move towards digitalization, connectedness, big data, analytics, automation, AI, internet-enabled devices, and more.

 Prior to Industry 4.0, you’d find a lot more paper on the factory floor, no screens, a lot more operators, and manual processes.

 Now, you might find: